Call for papers

 IBAN: HU40 10032000-01731732-00000000 Swift: HUSTHUHB Beneficiary: Research Institute for Linguistics, Hungarian Academy of Sciences Bank: MÁK Notice: CAPSS2017, [Your name], [billing address]

-The workshop will be held in the center of the city at the Institute for Linguistics of the Hungarian Academy of Sciences: 1068 Budapest Benczúr utca 33.
+The workshop will be held in the center of the city at the Research Institute for Linguistics of the Hungarian Academy of Sciences: 1068 Budapest Benczúr utca 33.

 There are numerous ways to reach the venue by public transport.
 Therefore, we recommend you the easiest ways here in general and from specific points of the city.
 To use it you need to get tickets or season tickets.
 You can find out more about the details (current prices and vending machines) clicking here.